Philadelphia Mesothelioma Lawyer

 The district failed to act quickly enough for teachers who began a lawsuit to demand a rapid response.
 In 2020, the American Federation of Teachers created a proposal to deal with the many instances of damaged asbestos the district had yet to remediate.

-Also in 2020, the University of Pennsylvania and the city of Philadelphia committed $100 million to help the district abate asbestos.
-By May of 2021, the teachers’ union released a report indicating that the teachers and students were still being exposed to asbestos.
+Also, in 2020, the University of Pennsylvania and the city of Philadelphia committed $100 million to help the district abate asbestos.
+By May 2021, the teachers’ union released a report indicating that the teachers and students were still exposed to asbestos.

 The report also claimed the project would require $200 million to finish.
 Asbestos in Philadelphia schools continues to be an ongoing problem.